Joule-second

 The joule-second (symbol J⋅s or J s) is the unit of action and of angular momentum in the International System of Units (SI) equal to the product of an SI derived unit, the joule (J), and an SI base unit, the second (s).
 The joule-second is a unit of action or of angular momentum.
-The joule-second also appears in quantum mechanics within the definition of Planck's constant.
-Angular momentum is the product of an object’s moment of inertia, in units of kg⋅m2 and its angular velocity in units of rad⋅s−1.
+The joule-second also appears in quantum mechanics within the definition of the Planck constant.
+Angular momentum is the product of an object's moment of inertia, in units of kg⋅m2 and its angular velocity in units of rad⋅s−1.
 This product of moment of inertia and angular velocity yields kg⋅m2⋅s−1 or the joule-second.
-Planck's constant represents the energy of a wave, in units of joule, divided by the frequency of that wave, in units of s−1.
+The Planck constant represents the energy of a wave, in units of joule, divided by the frequency of that wave, in units of s−1.
 This quotient of energy and frequency also yields the joule-second (J⋅s).